Why Is My Moka Pot Coffee Bitter? (Causes and Simple Fixes)

 A common mistake that may lead to an incorrect extraction method is employing an excessively tight packing technique within the filter basket.

-4. Unevenly Ground Coffee
+4. Inconsistent Coffee Grind

 To avoid this issue, investing in a good hand grinder that allows you to grind your beans consistently is essential.